leightonpayne/hoodini/README.md

 - `--num-threads <int>`
    - Number of worker threads to use where parallelism is supported.

-- `--assembly-folder <path>`
-   - Path to a local assembly folder (use local copies instead of downloading).

 - `--assembly-db <path>`
    - Path to an assembly database (precomputed index / parquet file).